Home

 Now that I know more than I did when I was in college, I recognize Coach Olivar's genius at never attempting to do things that were beyond his players' capabilities.
 When he had the players to do so, he did more with them.
 And he never did anything stupid, nor did his teams.
 That may sound like a "well, duh!" sort of statement at an Ivy League school, but if you believe in multiple intelligences, you will trust me when I say that an Ivy League intellect is not necessarily a guarantee of football intelligence.

-He was highly respected.
+He was highly respected by his players.
 Without being a whipcracker, he had great team discipline.

 He was erudite, and he was smart.

-I still remember a special teams lesson the taught me, nearly 50 years ago.
-We had had plenty of good placekickers at Yale, yet they never did our kicking off.
+I still remember a special teams lesson he taught me, nearly 50 years ago.
+We had had plenty of good placekickers at Yale, yet none of them ever did our kicking off.
 Instead, I'd watch, chuckling, while big linemen practiced kicking off.
 They were lousy at it, and it seemed to me that the more they practiced, the lousier they got.
 In fact, if I didn't know better, I'd have sworn they were trying to be lousy!
-I'd shake my head and go about my business.
+I'd just shake my head and go about my business.

-After graduation, I took a job that kept me in Connecticut, and one night, my boss invited me to a banquet at which Coach Olivar was to be the featured speaker.
-When I arrived, I found myself sitting next to him.
+After graduation, I took a job that kept me in Connecticut, and one night, my boss invited me to a banquet at which Coach Olivar was the featured speaker.
+At dinner, I found myself sitting next to him.
 Now, you have to understand something.
 We didn't really know each other all that well.
-He was not a cold individual by any means, but he was a man of enormous dignity and aplomb, and he kept his distance.
-He delegated absolutely, so all of our interaction was with our position coaches and not with him.
-Couple that with the fact that I had been something of a screw-off, an underachiever who undoubtedly was a source of some frustration to the coaches during my years there, and you will understand why I didn't know what to expect.
+He was not a cold individual by any means, but he was a man of enormous dignity and aplomb, and he kept a proper distance from us players.
+He delegated absolutely, so that all of our interaction with the coaching staff was with our position coaches and not with him.
+Couple that with the fact that I had been something of a screw-off, an underachiever who undoubtedly was a source of some frustration to the coaches during my years there, and you'll perhaps understand why I didn't know what to expect of our encounter.

-But the man I'd known from some distance couldn't have been more cordial and more enjoyable.
-I had never done a damn thing for him, but from the moment he arrived that night, he was my coach, and I was one of his former players, and he made me feel like an All-American.
+But the coach I'd known from a distance couldn't have been more cordial and more enjoyable that evening.
+I had never done a damn thing for him, but from the moment we sat down that night, he was my coach, and I was one of his former players, and he made me feel like an All-American.

 He told me all sorts of stories, as if I was an old friend.
 (I was reminded of this phenomenon when I heard a former Texas player say of Darrell Royal, "Coach Royal was my coach - and then he became a friend.")